awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 # How to Configure Machine Learning Inference Using the AWS Management Console<a name="ml-console"></a>

-This feature is available for AWS Greengrass Core v1\.5\.0 only\.
+This feature is available for AWS Greengrass Core v1\.5\.0 and later\.

 You can perform machine learning \(ML\) inference locally on a Greengrass core device using data from connected devices\.
 For information, including requirements and constraints, see [Perform Machine Learning Inference](ml-inference.md)\.